Nesat-Nayem/Nesat-Nayem/README.md

 - ✨Fun-Fact: I can debug code faster than I can fix my own problems.😅
 - 🕹️ Hobbies: 🎬 Watching Movies, 🌲 Traveling to Nature Scenes
-- 📧 If you’re interested in working with me, feel free to email me at nayemnesat@gmail.com
+- 📧 I love it hear you, feel free to email me at nayemnesat@gmail.com
 - 📝 [Resume](null)